team-alembic/ash_authentication/documentation/tutorials/getting-started-with-authentication.md

     identity :unique_email, [:email]
   end

-  # If using policies, add the folowing bypass:
+  # You can customize this if you wish, but this is a safe default that
+  # only allows user data to be interacted with via AshAuthentication.
-  # policies do
+  policies do
-  #   bypass AshAuthentication.Checks.AshAuthenticationInteraction do
+    bypass AshAuthentication.Checks.AshAuthenticationInteraction do
-  #     authorize_if always()
+      authorize_if always()
+    end

+    policy always() do
+      forbid_if always()
-  #   end
+    end
-  # end
+  end
 end
 ```